2026 Michigan's Premier Economic Summit and Annual Meeting Sessions

 Summary

-Learn how the Dickinson Area Economic Development Alliance is using a multimedia storytelling approach to attract and retain talent.
+The Dickinson Area Economic Development Alliance is using a multimedia storytelling approach to attract and retain talent, which could easily serve as a blueprint for promoting quality of life in a community.
 An investor-funded living and working initiative – Belong Dickinson – highlights the many opportunities to find community and belonging in the Dickinson area of the Upper Peninsula.

 Speakers